bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 When, some time later, Bob decides to spend the UTXO, he must create an input which references the transaction Alice created by its hash, called a Transaction Identifier (txid), and the specific output she used by its index number ([output index][]{:#term-output-index}{:.term}).
-He must then create a [scriptSig][]{:#term-scriptsig}{:.term}---a collection of data parameters which satisfy the conditions Alice placed in the previous output's scriptPubKey.
+He must then create a [signature script][]{:#term-signature-script}{:.term}---a collection of data parameters which satisfy the conditions Alice placed in the previous output's pubkey script.
+Signature scripts are also called scriptSigs.

+Pubkey scripts and signature scripts combine secp256k1 pubkeys and signatures with conditional logic, creating a programable authorization mechanism.

 ![Unlocking A P2PKH Output For Spending](/img/dev/en-unlocking-p2pkh-output.svg)

-Bob does not need to communicate with Alice to do this; he must simply prove to the Bitcoin peer-to-peer network that he can satisfy the scriptPubKey's conditions.
-For a P2PKH-style output, Bob's scriptSig will contain the following two pieces of data:
+For a P2PKH-style output, Bob's signature script will contain the following two pieces of data:

-1. His full (unhashed) public key, so the scriptPubKey can check that it hashes to the same value as the pubkey hash provided by Alice.
+1. His full (unhashed) public key, so the pubkey script can check that it hashes to the same value as the pubkey hash provided by Alice.

-2. A [signature][]{:#term-signature}{:.term} made by using the ECDSA cryptographic formula to combine certain transaction data (described below) with Bob's private key.
+2. An secp256k1 [signature][]{:#term-signature}{:.term} made by using the ECDSA cryptographic formula to combine certain transaction data (described below) with Bob's private key.
-   This lets the scriptPubKey verify that Bob owns the private key which created the public key.
+   This lets the pubkey script verify that Bob owns the private key which created the public key.

-Bob's signature doesn't just prove Bob controls his private key; it also makes the rest of his transaction tamper-proof so Bob can safely broadcast it over the peer-to-peer network.
+Bob's secp256k1 signature doesn't just prove Bob controls his private key; it also makes the non-signature-script parts of his transaction tamper-proof so Bob can safely broadcast them over the peer-to-peer network.

 ![Some Things Signed When Spending An Output](/img/dev/en-signing-output-to-spend.svg)

-As illustrated in the figure above, the data Bob signs includes the txid and output index of the previous transaction, the previous output's scriptPubKey, the scriptPubKey Bob creates which will let the next recipient spend this transaction's output, and the amount of satoshis to spend to the next recipient.
-In essence, the entire transaction is signed except for any scriptSigs, which hold the full public keys and signatures.
+As illustrated in the figure above, the data Bob signs includes the txid and output index of the previous transaction, the previous output's pubkey script, the pubkey script Bob creates which will let the next recipient spend this transaction's output, and the amount of satoshis to spend to the next recipient.
+In essence, the entire transaction is signed except for any signature scripts, which hold the full public keys and secp256k1 signatures.

-After putting his signature and public key in the scriptSig, Bob broadcasts the transaction to Bitcoin miners through the peer-to-peer network.
+After putting his signature and public key in the signature script, Bob broadcasts the transaction to Bitcoin miners through the peer-to-peer network.
 Each peer and miner independently validates the transaction before broadcasting it further or attempting to include it in a new block of